 What Is Low Dose Naltrexone (LDN)?

-LDN, short for Low Dose Naltrexone, refers to the use of Naltrexone at doses below 10 mg per day.
-Historically Naltrexone is a drug that was approved by the FDA in 1985 to treat opiate dependencies.
+Low Dose Naltrexone is the use of a medication called Naltrexone but at doses below 10 mg per day.
+The dosage is about 1/10 the dose of what is typically used when Naltrexone is prescribed.
+Historically, Naltrexone is a drug that was approved by the FDA in 1984 to treat opiate (heroin and opium) addiction or alcohol dependencies.
 Naltrexone, a competitive opioid receptor antagonist, is approved as supportive treatment in alcohol dependence and opioid addiction.
-The typical dose used in treating this is 50-100 mg daily.
-The standard dosage used with LDN is 4.5 mg or less per day.
+The typical dose used in treating this is 50-100 mg/day.
+The standard dosage used with Low Dose Naltrexone is 4.5 mg or less per day.

-In 1980 Dr. Ian S. Zagon and his team at Hershey Medical Center, Penn State University, discovered that using doses of Naltrexone below 10 mg can be beneficial in treating autoimmune disorders and cancer.
-Extensive research has been conducted since then to investigate the benefits of Low Dose Naltrexone in treating conditions like MS (multiple sclerosis), Crohn’s disease, and fibromyalgia.
+In 1981 Dr. Ian Zagon and Dr. Patricia McLaughlin, at Penn State University, discovered that using doses of Naltrexone below 10 mg can be beneficial in slowing down tumor growth in animals.
+In 1985 Dr. Bernard Bihari, a physician in New York City, discovered the beneficial effects of low doses of Naltrexone on the immune system in humans.
+In the mid-1990’s Dr. Bihari observed that it seemed to benefit his patients who had cancer and autoimmune diseases.
+Since then extensive research has been conducted over the past three decades to investigate the benefits of Low Dose Naltrexone in treating conditions like Hashimoto’s thyroiditis, Rheumatoid arthritis, MS (multiple sclerosis), Crohn’s disease, chronic fatigue syndrome and fibromyalgia.

 Is Low Dose Naltrexone Safe?

-LDN is well researched and is considered safe and is generally very well tolerated.
-The most common side effect observed is vivid dreams or insomnia and is easily remedied by taking it in the morning rather than at night before bed.
+LDN is well-researched and is considered safe and is generally very well tolerated.
+The most common side effect is vivid dreams or insomnia and this is easily remedied by taking it in the morning rather than at night before bed.

-- Autoimmune disorders (Rheumatoid arthritis, Hashimoto’s thyroiditis, Lupus)
+- Autoimmune disorders (Hashimoto’s thyroiditis, Rheumatoid arthritis, Lupus)

 - Chronic pain